graptolite/fmtomo-model-3d/README.md

-Generate a 3D Wavefront/.obj model of a velocity anomaly isosurface as produced by an FMTOMO (https://github.com/nrawlinson/FMTOMO) run (i.e. with grid files in FMTOMO format).
+Generate a 3D Wavefront/.obj model of a velocity anomaly isosurface as produced by an FMTOMO (https://github.com/nrawlinson/FMTOMO) run (i.e. with grid files in FMTOMO format), or of a generic xyz (lat lon depth dv) format 3D model after conversion using the script `xyz2vgrid.py`.
 Also options to automatically render the result looking from the SE, SW, NE and NW.

 A wireframe map will be placed at the top and bottom of the model volume.

 # Dependencies

 Linux system with `gmt`, `inskcape` and `blender` (Blender 4.3.2) installed. `fmtomo` working directory using default velocity grid filenames (`vgrids.in` for final, `vgridsref.in` for reference, `vgridstrue.in` for true if it's a recovery test).
+Initial interfaces may also be optionally rendered if `interfaces.in` is present and the option is checked on the GUI.
+Note that since these interfaces are more for reference rather than rendering (as they would obscure the velocity model), no material is assigned to them.

 Python packages: `json`, `numpy`, `os`, `pandas`, `re`, `scipy`, `shutil`, `skimage`, `subprocess`, `sys`, `tkinter`